input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-07-addresses.md

 A public key address contains the hash of this public key.

-Public keys are also used for verifying your identity when your create a transaction and other auxiliary purposes.
+Public keys are also used for verifying your identity when you create a transaction and other auxiliary purposes.

 ## Pay to Script Hash